jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 Many consumers of social media data store it in a relational database.
 There are several key questions to ponder as you design your database schema:

-* What metadata is provided and what of it is needed for research?
+* What metadata is provided and what of it is needed for analysis and research?
+How long do I have to store it?

 * Will the 'dynamic' JSON data be stored in a "static" structure, such as database table schemas and the CSV format.

-* How should variable-length array of metadata be stored?
+* How should variable-length arrays of metadata be stored?
 Examples include hashtags, user mentions and URLs.
      * How will these metadata be accessed?

-* Does metadata that is mostly static need to be analyzed?
-     * attributes such as a user's profile location and followers count?
+* Do you want to track update to fields that change slowly or rarely?
+The more simple schema designs may result in a large amount of static data, while a more granular design can significantly reduce duplicate metadata while tracking updates...

 In this article we'll discuss some fundamental decisions that need to be made, various options when designing your database schema, and provide some example schemas for getting started.

 ##Getting started.